guidway/JDBCHibernateBMTesting/Java_PostGresQL/readme.md

-# Benchmark Tests fo JDBC and PostGresQL!
+# Benchmark Tests fo JDBC and PostGres!

 A few benchmark tests comparing JDBC and Hibernate with a PostGres database using 21 mixed type fields with and without arrays.